Prof Julia Prest

 Research and Impact

 Julia Prest has published a critical edition of the first play known to have been written in Martinique (and performed at least twice in Saint-Domingue): the anonymous comedy, Les Veuves créoles, and she acted as dramaturg for a new adaptation of the play premiered in Martinique in 2022.
-Her research also formed the basis of a new theatre piece by Catherine Bisset, Placeholder (published by Salamander in 2023) which reimagines the experiences of the most famous performer of colour in Saint-Domingue, known as Minette.
+Her research also formed the basis of a new theatre piece by Catherine Bisset, Placeholder (published by Salamander in 2023 and winner of the Dundee Fringe Award 2024) which reimagines the experiences of the most famous performer of colour in Saint-Domingue, known as Minette.

 Other Research